Skip to content

 5. Browser extension

-The Prompty browser extension puts your library in a popup that sits alongside any AI chat tool.
+The Prompty.tools browser extension puts your library in a popup that sits alongside any AI chat tool.
 Open it, find the prompt or persona you want, and copy it to your clipboard in one click.
 Paste it wherever you need it.

 • Browse your saved prompts and personas, or the public community library.